 It is also represented on a Community Consultative Committee established by the State Department of Planning, Industry and Environment.
 This provides a formal forum for the community to raise any concerns directly with the operators of the site, Qube Logistics.

 During the construction phases, there are likely to be some impacts on the local environment and community.
 For any general enquiries, contact Moorebank Logistics Park General Enquiries phone - 1800 986 465 (toll free) - or email firstname.lastname@example.org.

 You can report environmental incidents to the NSW Department of Planning, Industry & Environment on 1300 305 695 or email email@example.com.

 When reporting an incident you should provide the following details:

 - Details of your concern (including photos/video where applicable)

 In case of an emergency, contact 000.

+Further information on projects and assessments is available on the NSW Planning Portal here.
 Key features of the Moorebank Precinct development can be obtained from the SIMTA website.